Manuela Sáenz: Feminist contribution

+Sexual orientation and LGBT rights activism

+Manuela Sáenz was a bisexual woman.
+J. B. Boussingault wrote in his memoirs about her "inexplicably close relationships" with her friends Polycarpa and Baltasara.
+After her death, Sáenz became a symbol not only of feminism, but also of the struggle of sexual minorities (including homosexual and transgender people) for their rights.
+Her name appealed to many, offering to control the example of the Netherlands and legalize same-sex marriage in Ecuador.
+Robert T. Conn, however, wrote that there is no clear evidence that Manuela entered into same-sex relationships, but he noted that she had 'behavioral bisexuality'.

 Recognition and 2010 reburial

 On 5 July 2010, Manuela Sáenz was given a full state burial in Venezuela.
 Because she had been buried in a mass grave, no official remains of her existed for the state burial; instead, "symbolic remains", composed of some soil from the mass grave into which she was buried during the epidemic, were transported through Peru, Ecuador and Colombia to Venezuela.
 Those remains were laid in the National Pantheon of Venezuela where those of Bolívar are also memorialized.